McAllen Product Liability Lawyers

 Design defects happen when there is a fundamental flaw in the intended design of the product.
 This type of defect is hazardous because it typically affects the entire manufacturing run.

-Some examples of design defects include:
+Some examples of design defects include the following:

-- A metal fan guard with an unreasonably large gap that allows fingers to come in contact with the blades
+- A metal fan guard with an unreasonably large gap that allows fingers to come in contact with the blades.

-- A large saw without implements to protect the user
+- A large saw without implements to protect the user.

 - An imbalance in a car that makes it top-heavy and more prone to flipping over when a driver turns a corner.